mccreath/isitup-for-slack/docs/TUTORIAL.md

 For status `3`, the domain entered by the user was not valid, let's use the interrobang (!?) to indicate there's a problem.
 Let's also include some examples of correctly formatted domains, and go ahead and bold those, too.
 Notice that in this message, we're

      ":interrobang: *".$domain."* does not appear to be a valid domain.
-Please enter both the domain name AND the suffix (ex: *amazon.com* or *whitehouse.gov*)."
+Please enter both the domain name AND the suffix (example: *amazon.com* or *whitehouse.gov*)."

 ### Completed `if` statement